awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 1. On the **Review** page, enter a name for the role and choose **Create role**\.

-When using an instance profile, the `iam:PassRole` permission is needed on the IAM user who creates an Auto Scaling group using a launch template or launch configuration that specifies an instance profile\.
+The `iam:PassRole` permission is needed on the IAM user who creates or updates an Auto Scaling group using a launch template that specifies an instance profile, or who creates a launch configuration that specifies an instance profile\.
 For an example policy, see [Control Which IAM Roles Can Be Passed \(Using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-IAM-role)\.

 ## Create a Launch Configuration<a name="us-iam-role-create-launch"></a>